aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

-# AVD Example for a Single Data Center Using Layer 3 Leaf Spine (L3LS)
+# AVD example for a single data center using layer 3 leaf spine (L3LS)

 ## Introduction

-This example is meant to be used as the logical second step introducing AVD to new users, directly following the [Introduction to Ansible and AVD](../../docs/getting-started/intro-to-ansible-and-avd.md) section.
+This example is meant to be used as the logical second step in introducing AVD to new users, directly following the [Introduction to Ansible and AVD](../../docs/getting-started/intro-to-ansible-and-avd.md) section.
 The idea is that new users with access to virtual switches (using Arista vEOS-lab or cEOS) can learn how to generate configuration and documentation for a complete fabric environment.
 Users with access to physical switches will have to adapt a few settings.
 This is all documented inline in the comments included in the YAML files.
-If a lab with virtual or physical switches is not accessible, fear not!
-This example can also be used to only generate the output from AVD if required.
+If a lab with virtual or physical switches is not accessible, this example can also be used to only generate the output from AVD if required.

-The example includes and describes all the AVD files and their content used to build a Layer 3 Leaf Spine (L3LS) EVPN/VXLAN Symmetric IRB network covering a single DC, using the following:
+The example includes and describes all the AVD files and their content used to build an L3LS EVPN/VXLAN Symmetric IRB network covering a single DC, using the following:

 - Two (virtual) spine switches.
 - Two sets of (virtual) leaf switches, serving endpoints such as servers.
 - Two (virtual) layer2-only switches often used for management connectivity to the servers.

-The example is meant as a simple starting point and more advanced examples will build upon this design to hopefully reduce any confusion when progressing.

-Integration with CloudVision is not included in this example to keep everything as simple as possible, hence the Ansible host will communicate directly with the switches using eAPI.
+Integration with CloudVision is not included in this example to keep everything as simple as possible.
+In this case, the Ansible host will communicate directly with the switches using eAPI.

 ## Installation